huyphung1602/MyTip/README.md

 ## Notes

-- I face the challenger when I made the Setting View Controller.
-I need to think about how to apply the code right as the tutorial on the web explain.
-I take about 5 hours to understand how to use the NSUserDefaults effectively.
+- I faced the challenger when I made the Setting View Controller.
+I took a lot of hours to learn how to use the keys.
+I realize that it is similar with the dictionary in python.
-- I change the code many time to make sure that my apps is convinient for the users.
+- I changed the code many times to make sure that my apps is convinient for the users.
-- I take a lot of time to file a pretty icon and beautiful back ground for my apps.
-I want the user like the apps because it is not only an apps but it also a wondeful work of art.
+- I take a lot of hours to find a pretty icon and beautiful background for MyTip.
+I want the users like MyTip because it is not only an application but it also a wondeful work of art.

 ## License